Menu Close

 The governor of the Territory, William Henry Harrison, did lead an army to Prophetstown but stopped short of the town and set up camp on a nearby hill a mile away.

-Tecumseh was away, trying to recruit other Nations, and Tenskwatawa decided to attack the Americans.
-He told the warriors he had had a vision that they would be victorious over the Americans and could not be harmed by their bullets.
-He made his impassioned speech from a rocky promontory along Burnett’s Creek below the soldiers’ camp known today as “Prophet’s Rock”.
+While Tecumseh was away, trying to recruit other Nations, Tenskwatawa decided to attack the soldiers.
+He told his warriors he had had a vision that they would be victorious and could not be harmed by the soldier’s bullets.

 William Henry Harrison statue